Course - Jazz Performance 1 - MUSK4410

 Course in music theory consists of a comprehensive introduction to minor-major tonality through roman numeral analysis, functional analysis and analysis of chord changes; analyses of musical works.
 In addition the student is required under supervision to compose and arrange melodies within the scope of the course.
 The course is closely connected to the corresponding course in aural training, and will to a great extent serve as a systematic way of making the student aware of the material and the processes at work in aural training.
 The student's command of the aural and musical aspects of the course are emphasized.

-Course in composition consists of three parts that focus on 3 different periodes in the history of jazz.
+The course in jazz history consists of 3 parts that focus on different periods in jazz history:

 1. Ca. 1920-1960: New Orleans, Chicago, Swing, Big band, Bebop, Cool.